begedin/bego/priv/blog/2024/08-16-advanced-inserts-with-ecto.md

 ## _Master_ Solution

 Of course, as your system becomes more complex, you just won't be dealing with these kinds of optimisations.
-Instead, you'll have some caching for these couns within elixir, and simply insert a record using counts in the cache.
+Instead, you'll have some caching for these counts within Elixir, and simply insert a record using counts in the cache.
 You'll probably also be recording these metrics in some sort of queue, so that if you get to a point where they get too expensive, you don't end up in downtime.

 # Using placeholders in inserts